 Friends of Greenwich Bay - Understanding Rakali - Australia's "otter" - with Geoff Williams

-The Friends of Greenwich Bay received funding to conduct an event to find out more about our Hobsons Bay's amazing Rakali.
+The Friends of Greenwich Bay conducted an online event to find out more about our Hobsons Bay's amazing Rakali.

 The platypus is widely recognised as a uniquely Australian animal.
 By comparison, relatively few people know that the Australian water-rat (also known as Rakali) is a genuine native rodent that was a natural part of our environment long before its pest cousins - the black rat and brown rat - arrived with the early colonists.
 The water-rat is an extremely attractive mammal.
 Its thick coat of soft fur, splendid whiskers, blunt muzzle, partly webbed hind feet, and furry tail, all help create a resemblance to a miniature otter.

 Guest Speaker was the Director of the Australian Platypus Conservancy, Geoff Williams, who has been studying platypus and rakali since 1994.
 Before helping to establish the Conservancy, Geoff was Director of Healesville Sanctuary and Assistant Director of Taronga Zoo.

 To find out more about the Friends of Greenwich Bay, visit Friends of Greenwich Bay – Hobson's Bay, Victoria, Australia

 Image provided by Carolyn Hall for not for profit use